ehb54/ddns/README.md

 Use an accessible webserver to write the IP.
 Code is in `webserver`

 ### future work
-Prehaps run the client side directly on the router.
+Perhaps run the client side directly on the router.